 Ans In RSA1 -> Transport Connection you can collect the Queries and the Role and after this you can transport them (enabling the transport in SE10, import it in STMS

 Transport connection (button on the left bar menu)

 Sap transport -> Object Types (button on the left bar menu)

 Find Query Elements -> Query

 Release transport (SE10 T-code)

 Load transport (STMS T-code)

-Marker is as like check point when u upload the data from inventory data source
+Ans Marker is as like checkpoint when u upload the data from the inventory data source

 2lis_03_bx data source for current stock and BF for movement type

-after uploading data from BX u should rlise the request in cube or imenn to say compress it then load data from another data source BF and set this updated data to no marker update so marker is use as a check point if u don’t do this u getting data mismatch at bex level bcz system get confuse.
+after uploading data from BX u should rlise the request in cube or imenn to say compress it then load data from another data source BF and set this updated data to no marker update so marker is use as a checkpoint if u don’t do this u getting data mismatch at bex level bcz system get confused.